-DROP-OFF PROCEDURES: Students in Prekindergarten through 1st grade are not eligible to utilize the drop-off zone.
-They must be escorted to and from their classrooms.
-Parents of children in grades Prekindergarten through 1st grade should use the parking spaces on Eveningside Drive or 23rd Street and walk in with their child through the main entrance of the school.
+In the 2020-2021 school year, students in these grades are not eligible to utilize the drop-off zone.
+They must be escorted to their classrooms in the morning.
+However, teachers will walk to students to the main entrance for pick-up in the afternoon.
+Parents are asked to use the parking spaces on Eveningside Drive or 23rd Street and walk in with their child through the main entrance of the school.
 In order to ensure we have a secure campus, the back gate (on Hope Street) will not be open.